nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 Message passing is great, though there are all kinds of efficiency considerations in play.
 For example, methods that you call will eventually get cashed so that the resolution process occurs much faster.
 What's important to note is that there is some smoke and mirrors going on.

 The system is actually not sending messages under the hood.
-What it is doing is routing the exection using a single library call: `objc_msgSend` [1].
+What it is doing is routing the execution using a single library call: `objc_msgSend` [1].
 This is due to how the concept of a message is implemented under the hood.

 ```objective-c
 	id objc_msgSend(id self, SEL op, ...)